Former MF Global CFO under scrutiny over conflicting statements

 By Aruna Viswanatha

-WASHINGTON When Henri Steenkamp, MF Global's chief financial officer, appeared before two congressional panels about the firm's collapse, he said he was in the dark over how some $1.6 billion (1.03 billion pounds) in customer funds went missing.
+WASHINGTON, June 8 When Henri Steenkamp, MF Global's chief financial officer, appeared before two congressional panels about the firm's collapse, he said he was in the dark over how some $1.6 billion in customer funds went missing.

 But a report from the bankruptcy trustee filed this week paints a different picture of an executive closely involved as the firm's liquidity was stretched and it began tapping into customer accounts to help fund operations.